The GNL Podcast

 Fun beats formality.

-Joy opens the door to learning; brunch works because it feels human.
+Joy opens the door to learning — brunch works because it feels human.

-Representation = safety.
+Representation equals safety.

 People attend when they can see themselves — across ethnicity, gender, body size, and culture.

-Community normalises “imperfect” glucose.
+Community normalises variable glucose.

-Sharing CGM spikes replaces shame with solidarity.
+Sharing CGM patterns replaces shame with solidarity.

 Advocacy is learnable.